 If you’re leaning towards the agency route, here’s what actually matters when choosing a partner:

-- Look for Transparency, Not Fancy Presentations: The best agencies are transparent about their methods and results.
+- Look for transparency, not fancy presentations: The best agencies are transparent about their methods and results.
 At Slinky, clients receive meaningful statistics that translate to actual business growth, not impressive-sounding vanity metrics.

-- Direct Access to Decision Makers: Avoid agencies that hand you off to junior account managers.
+- Direct access to decision-makers: Avoid agencies that hand you off to junior account managers.
 You want direct access to experienced professionals who make decisions quickly.

 Making the Final Decision